-"Due to our small hand construction, we seldom had much of a stock, but they weren't built specifically to order, unless something special was specified, when we would make modifications to order."
+"Due to our small hand construction, we seldom had much of a stock, but they weren't built specifically to order unless something special was specified when we would make modifications to order."

 A large antenna was erected, and with the big synchronous rotary spark-gap transmitter, 9ZN was soon heard worldwide.
-9ZN was part of the first postwar transcontinental message relay on December 4, 1919 ([1AW to] 9ZN to LF to 6EA).
-In January , 9ZN was involved in setting the cross country record of 6.5 minutes for a round trip message 1AW to 9ZN to 5ZA to 6JD and return on the same route with help from 9LR.
+9ZN was part of the first postwar transcontinental message relay on December 4, 1919 ([1AW to] 9ZN to L.F. to 6EA).
+In January , 9ZN was involved in setting the cross-country record of 6.5 minutes for a round trip message 1AW to 9ZN to 5ZA to 6JD and return on the same route with help from 9LR.
 9ZN was a featured visitation site during the first National ARRL Convention held August 31-September 3, 1921, at the Edgewater Beach Hotel.
 Mathews was the Director General (chairman) of the convention and toastmaster of the banquet.

 Karl Hassel could not recall whether the names were purchased or given to CRL.
 But, in a letter to friend Leo Gibbs on December 6, 1978, Mathew's recalled, "Adams -Morgan and I had the #1 and #2 licenses under Armstrong's patents.
-We did not copy their set we bought them out at almost the same time, about six months after WW I. The 'Paragon' name was more or less the name of the circuit originally.
+We did not copy their set; we bought them out at almost the same time, about six months after WW I. The 'Paragon' name was more or less the name of the circuit originally.
 I believe they were out with their model a few months before ours, and we originally used one of theirs at 9ZN, for a short time, much for comparison purposes.
-I can't give you a specific date as to the first CRL Paragons and Amplifigons, but it was six months to a year after I got out of the Navy active duty at the end of WWI."
+I can't give you a specific date for the first CRL Paragons and Amplifigons, but it was six months to a year after I got out of the Navy active duty at the end of WWI."

 By late 1921, the popularity of Chicago Radio Laboratory equipment had driven demand to levels that were impossible to support from the small CRL factory on Ravenswood Avenue.
 In early 1922, Eugene F. McDonald, Jr., who had joined Mathews and Hassel in 1920 as General Manager of CRL, arranged for QRS Music Company at Kedzie Avenue and 48th Street to begin manufacturing CRL products.
 QRS was to use a combination of its own equipment and employees and those of CRL.